Swallowtail butterfly: Phylogeny

 and are now considered to be part of the tribe Parnassiini.
-The two taxa, Archon and Luehdorfia, have been found to be closely related through analysis of nuclear and mitochondrial DNA, and, though they share no morphological similarities, have now been united in the tribe Luehdorfiini.
+The two taxa, Archon and Luehdorfia, have been found to be closely related through analysis of nuclear and mitochondrial DNA, and though they share no morphological similarities, have now been united in the tribe Luehdorfiini.

 The subfamily Baroniinae is represented by the sole representative species Baronia brevicornis.
-They are unique in the family to use the Fabaceae (Leguminosae) as their larval host plants.
-The Baronninae and the extinct subfamily Praepapilioninae share many external similarities and are traditionally considered to be the most primitive subfamilies and sister to the rest of the swallowtails.
-Recent research suggests that this may not be the case, the Baroniinae being closely related to only the Parnassiinae, and Praepapilio to only the Papilionini and neither taxa being sister to the rest of the swallowtails.
+They are unique in the family to use Fabaceae (Leguminosae) as their larval host plants.
+Baronninae and the extinct subfamily Praepapilioninae share many external similarities and are traditionally considered to be the most primitive subfamilies and sister to the rest of the swallowtails.
+Recent research suggests that this may not be the case, with Baroniinae being closely related to only Parnassiinae and Praepapilio to only Papilionini, with neither taxon being sister to the rest of the swallowtails.

 Distribution

-As of 2005, 552 extant species have been identified which are distributed across the tropical and temperate regions.
+As of 2005, 552 extant species have been identified, distributed across the tropical and temperate regions.
 Various species inhabit altitudes ranging from sea level to high mountains; species of Parnassius in particular often live at higher elevations.
 The majority of swallowtail species and the greatest diversity are found in the tropics and subtropical regions between 20°N and 20°S, particularly Southeast Asia, and between 20°N and 40°N in East Asia.
 Only 12 species are found in Europe and only one species, Papilio machaon, is found in the British Isles.
 North America has 40 species, including several tropical species and Parnassius.

-The northernmost swallowtail is the Siberian Apollo (Parnassius arcticus), north of the Arctic Circle in northeastern Yakutia, at altitudes of 1500 meters above sea level.
-In the Himalayas, various Apollo species such as Parnassius epaphus have been found at 6,000 meters above sea level.
+The northernmost swallowtail is the Siberian Apollo (Parnassius arcticus), north of the Arctic Circle in northeastern Yakutia, at altitudes of 1500 m above sea level.
+In the Himalayas, various Apollo species such as Parnassius epaphus have been found at 6,000 m above sea level.